olegknyazev/GameTablesDocs/reference/headers_format/arrays.md

 ---
 # Arrays

 Game Tables lets you to apply properties to arrays.
-To refer an array property square brackets are used:
+To refer an array element square brackets are used:

 - DamageByLevel**[2]**
 - FirePatterns**[1]**.Offset.X